amslabtech/node_edge_localizer/README.md

   - the continuous trajectories with less orientation difference than this angle is considered to be same trajectory (default: 0.523598[rad])
 - continuous_line_threshold
   - connected edges with angles smaller than the threshold are considered straight (default: 0.448798[rad])
+- line_edge_ratio_threshold (deprecated)
+  - linear trajectories shorter than the threshold aren't used for correction (default: 0.5[m])
+- enable_odom_tf
+  - if this param is true, this node publishes internally calculated odometry (default: false)
+- correction_rejection_angle_difference_threshold
+  - if yaw of the correction result is greater than this threshold, the correction is rejected (default: 0.523598)